How different sugars impact the flavour and production of cola

 The syrup is then placed in a centrifuge for two minutes to separate the crystals from the adhering film of the molasses, before the sugar crystals are dried, sieved, metal detected and packed.
 At this point, the sugar beet has been fully refined into straight sucrose and is transported to a production facility.

 At Ragus’ production facility, the straight sucrose is added into an industrial vat with water, which is heated and modified until the sugar has dissolved and the correct ratio of sucrose: moisture has been achieved.
 The ideal water-based sucrose solution should have a dry substance content of 67% and, at this point, can be described as liquid sugar.
-The product is then filtered and packed, ready for distribution to customers.
+The product is then passed through an 80-micron filter and packed, ready for distribution to customers.